A Political Primer

 To the degree that low-cost legitimacy fails, high-cost coercion is used instead.
-Coercion either compels consent or neutralizes the dissenters by removing them, physically or psychologically, from the political arena.
+Coercion either compels consent, or it neutralizes the dissenters by removing them, physically or psychologically, from the political arena.

-- The ruled are kept fearful and dependent.
+7. The ruled are kept fearful and dependent

 Coercion, as well as the manipulations associated with legitimacy, can lead to resistance and thus social instability.
 This is minimized by instilling fear into the populace through factitious threats, thereby short-circuiting rational thought and making the ruled psychologically dependent on the rulers for safety and protection.

-Because a ruling class is rarely homogeneous, internal struggles can arise to undermine its power.
+Because a ruling class is rarely homogeneous, internal struggles can arise that could undermine its power.
 To minimize such divisions, the rulers employ various methods of consultation and compromise to resolve disputes before they become unmanageable and self-destructive.

 2. The Structure of Capitalist Power